_edited.jpg)

 -

-Social media and online communication impact students' thoughts and decisions which may be inhibiting students' grounded reflection in safe spaces.
+Social media and online communication impact students' thoughts and decisions, which may be inhibiting students' grounded reflection in safe spaces.

 Content Analysis